PlayerG9/selenium-script/README.md

 # This script opens google.com and makes a "Lucky" search
 ################################################################################

-INIT Chrome  # initialize a chrom instance IMPLICITLY-WAIT 5s  # implicitly wait up to 5s while searching for an element ACTION-DELAY 200ms - 400ms  # wait randomly 100ms-200ms between the actions VISIT https://google.com/  # go to google
+INIT Chrome  # initialize a chrome instance IMPLICITLY-WAIT 5s  # implicitly wait up to 5s while searching for an element ACTION-DELAY 200ms - 400ms  # wait randomly 200ms-400ms between the actions VISIT https://google.com/  # go to google

 TAB 4  # Tab-Through to Reject-Cookies button (has no identifier to SELECT)